YahiDar/TransRadar/README.md

 pip install -e .
 ```

+NOTE: We also provided `requirements.txt` file for venv enthusiasts.

 ## Running the code:

 You must specify the path at which you store the logs and load the data from, this is done through: